 Welcome to Myanmar!
 Upon landing at the Mandalay International Airport, your English-speaking guide and driver will be waiting to greet you and transfer you into the city.

-After a chance to freshen up and relax at the hotel, we head out late this afternoon for our first look at the royal capital.
-We will take a stroll around the moat of Mandalay Palace to see the setting sun cast its last rays on the red-brick walls and Mandalay Hill then head to a Buddhist pagoda rarely visited by tourists.
+After a chance to freshen up and relax at the hotel, head out late this afternoon for our first look at the royal capital.
+Take a stroll around the moat of Mandalay Palace to see the setting sun cast its last rays on the red-brick walls and Mandalay Hill then head to a Buddhist pagoda rarely visited by tourists.

 Join the locals to buy offerings and, while walking around this serene site, get an introduction to Myanmar’s Buddhist culture.
 Then it’s off to dinner at a local restaurant or- if you are feeling adventurous- at one of the city’s famous barbecue shops.

-Day 2: Mandalay- Countryside Biking & Nunnery Lunch
+Day 2: Mandalay- Countryside Biking & Nunnery Lunch- U Bein Sunset

 Around 11 we will reach a Buddhist nunnery where we will be treated to a very special lunch prepared by the nuns.
 This is a great chance to learn about Buddhism and the lives of the nuns.
 Afterwards, there may be time to stop in a Buddhist monastery to chat with monks who are studying English.

 Pack your bags and check out of the hotel then drive across the Irrawaddy River to Sagaing, the Buddhist heart of Myanmar.
-If you wish, we will visit the morning market, another bustling and colorful place to rub elbows with the locals.
-We then head up Sagaing hill to see some of the 300 Buddhist monuments that fill the town.
+If you wish, visit the morning market, another bustling and colorful place to rub elbows with the locals.
+Then head up Sagaing hill to see some of the 300 Buddhist monuments that fill the town.
 Returning down the hills we will stop at some atmospheric old ruins and continue to a special spot for a home-cooked picnic lunch.

 Then it’s on to Bagan (drive time: 4 hours).
 The journey will take us through the heart of Myanmar’s ‘dry zone’ and will put us arriving in Bagan hopefully in time for sunset (fear not!
 You have two more nights to catch a sunset so no need to rush!)